Shared Decision Making

 We follow the typical prenatal care schedule and offer the same lab work, ultrasounds, and genetic screening & testing including non-invasive prenatal testing options.

 Educational handouts and consents developed and refined by our midwives are provided regularly to offer information and guidance for the many decisions you will face during pregnancy and while planning your birth.

 We are Spinning Babies Enthusiasts and teach and encourage the body balancing techniques to help position your baby for a smooth birth.

 Building Trust with Midwives

-Our clients get to know us midwives throughout the course of prenatal care.
+Our clients get to know their midwife throughout the course of prenatal care.
 You can expect your appointments with the midwife to last thirty to sixty minutes, and we invite your partner and other family members to join you.

-We are active users of an electronic medical record portal, and we use email for non-urgent needs.
-Clients may reach a midwife for urgent needs 24 hours a day, 7 days a week via our on-call number which rings directly to the midwife’s cell phone and results in a call back within minutes.
+The electronic medical record portal, and email for non-urgent needs help you stay connected.
+Clients may reach their midwife for urgent needs 24 hours a day, 7 days a week via our on-call number which rings directly to the midwife’s cell phone and results in a call back within minutes.

 What's Prenatal Care Like?

 Tailored 45 minute appointments.
 Unrushed, informative, grounding, kind, empathic.

 You have so many questions in your pregnancy.
 You want TIME for those questions to be answered.
 You want to be nurtured, cared for.
 So that's what we do together.